Free SOA Exam FM (Financial Mathematics) General Cash Flows, Portfolios, and Asset-Liability Management Practice Questions

 Solution

-Statement (D) is NOT correct.
-For standard fixed-coupon bonds with fixed cash flows, convexity is always **positive**.
-This is because the second derivative of the price with respect to yield is positive:
+The statement that convexity is always negative for a standard fixed-coupon bond is NOT correct.
+Convexity for standard fixed-coupon bonds is always **positive** because the second derivative of the price with respect to yield is positive:

 C=1Pd2Pdy2>0C = \frac{1}{P} \frac{d^2P}{dy^2} > 0